+• Drug-Free Workplace Certification

+The Drug-Free Workplace Act of 1988 (41 USC 702) requires all recipients of federal grants to provide an annual certification that the grant recipient will take certain steps to ensure a drug-free workplace.

+• Time Extensions of Contracts

-- Drug-Free Workplace Certification The Drug-Free Workplace Act of 1988 (41 USC 702) requires all recipients of federal grants to provide an annual certification that the grant recipient will take certain steps to ensure a drug-free workplace. - Time extensions of contracts, while uncommon, may be granted at the option of OGR.
-They are not encouraged or guaranteed. - o If a subrecipient needs additional time to complete the scope of work for the grant award, OGR may approve a time-only extension as long as the contract with the revised end date is executed by both the subrecipient and OGR before the end date of the current contract.
-No time extension will be permitted if the amended contract form is executed after the current contract end date. - Requests for time extensions must be made at least 30 days before the end date of the current contract. - Award amounts remaining at the end of the contract/ISA will be reverted to OGR. - Interdepartmental Service Agreement (ISA) spending must adhere to the dates specified in the ISA, and follow CTR policy on the ISAs. - Per CTR policy the child department's official start date is the date the funds are loaded into MMARS and available to the child department. - Each ISA has a defined accounts payable period.
-All payments must be completed and disbursed by the end date of the specified accounts payable period - Spending occurring after the specified ISA end date may result in denial of those costs.
-The "child" department will be responsible for covering those costs with an account other than that funding the ISA. - Subrecipients may not ask the Office of the Comptroller to extend an end date of the program code associated with the ISA without prior agreement by OGR.
+- While uncommon, time extensions may be granted at the option of OGR.
+They are not encouraged or guaranteed. - o If a subrecipient needs additional time to complete the scope of work for the grant award, OGR may approve a time-only extension as long as the contract with the revised end date is executed by both the subrecipient and OGR before the end date of the current contract. - No time extension will be permitted if the amended contract form is executed after the current contract end date. - Requests for time extensions must be made at least 30 days before the end date of the current contract.

+• Remaining Balances

+Any amount of an award remaining at the expiration of a contract or Interdepartmental Service Agreement will be reverted to OGR.

+• Interdepartmental Service Agreement Spending

+Interdepartmental Service Agreement (ISA) spending must adhere to the dates specified in the ISA and follow the policy in the ISA as dictated by the Office of the Comptroller (CTR).

+Start and End Date

+Per the Office of the Comptroller, the Seller (child department) receiving funds, the official start date is the date the funds are loaded into MMARS and available to the Seller (child department).

+• All goods must be received, and all services must be rendered by the end date of the ISA contract.
+Receipt of goods and services occurring after the specified ISA end date may result in denial of those costs.
+The Seller (child department) will be responsible for covering those costs with an account other than that funding the ISA.

+Accounts Payable Period

+Each Interdepartmental Service Agreement has a defined accounts payable period.
+ALL payments must be completed and disbursed by the end date of the specified accounts payable period within the ISA.

+NOTE: Subrecipients may not ask the Office of the Comptroller to extend an end date of the program code associated with the ISA without prior agreement by OGR.
 Should this occur, OGR will deny costs against the ISA.
-If the costs have already been accepted in MMARS, OGR will ask the "child" department to execute an expenditure correction transaction in MMARS to move those costs to another account belonging to the department - All goods must be received and all services rendered by the end date of the ISA/contract. - An ISA that crosses a state fiscal year (June 30) into the next fiscal year, must observe the Commonwealth's policies on payment corrections or overpayments.
+If the costs have already been accepted in MMARS, OGR will ask the "child" department to execute an expenditure correction transaction in MMARS to move those costs to another account belonging to the department.

+Spending

+An ISA that crosses a state fiscal year ending (June 30) into the next fiscal year, must observe the Commonwealth's policies on payment corrections or overpayments.
+That is, any unallowable charges must be corrected with an EX transaction before August 31.

-That is, any mistakes in coding must be corrected with an EX transaction before August 31.
-Payroll corrections must be made by the date in July specified in the Fiscal Year Close/Open guidance issued each year by the Office of the State Comptroller.
+Any unallowable payroll expenditures must be corrected by the date specified in the Fiscal Year Close/Open guidance issued each year by the Office of the State Comptroller.
 Any overpayments must be corrected with an ER transaction before August 31.